AlpX/remoterm/README.md

 var serverip = 'https://localhost:3008';
 Change the following variable to name your remoterm client. var clientid = 'AlpX Remote Client 1';
-'npm install' in /client folder. run: nodejs client.js
+'npm install' in /client folder.
+If you get an error about pty.js during npm install, the following may resolve the problem:
+Install node-gyp on your system: sudo apt-get install node-gyp
+run:
+nodejs client.js

 > for leaving your nodejs applications running you can use forever.
 I use it for mine :) It is great!